rywal/Database-Management-System/README.md

 ### Input and Output Files

-* Input files are included in both Parser/ and Application/
+* Input files are included in both the Parser and Application directories

-* Output files are included in the root folder, Parser/, and Application/input-output.txt(this has both input/output)
+* Output files are included in the root directory, Parser directory, and Application directory (for the application, input-output.txt has both)

 ***